Pyshou/MD-FEP_parallel_Q5/3_get_lig_ff_params/README.md

 PS.
 I would advice to run a few relevant retrospective predictions with already tested compounds to calibrate your MD/FEP protocol first (i.e. protonation states in the binding site, sphere size, simulation time..) and see if it allows to reproduce experimental binding affinities.

+Use one of the following options and always the same for the same project (seperate scripts for preparing FEP files later have been made as the needed markers/comments in force field files differ and are needed by scripts)!

 ## **Option 1.
 Using ffld_server (accessible on CSB)**